GENERATION SDG / GÉNÉRATION ODD

 GENERATION SDG BRIEF

-The Generation SDG Brief serves as a summary of WGSI’s Generation SDG initiative to date and our understanding of the SDG landscape in Canada as we headed into the Summit.
+The Generation SDG Brief serves as a summary of WGSI’s Generation SDG initiative to date and our understanding of the SDG landscape as we headed into the Summit.
 It features:

 - Four lenses for evaluating the SDGs

-- A call for action to develop a subnational framewok
+- A call for action to develop a subnational framework that can carry the development of solar panel technology.

-- A summary of other SDG activities happening in Canada
+- A summary of other SDG activities happening here.

 GENERATION SDG AND THE MEDIA